-- Take a screenshot of your score report and email it to email@example.com.
+- Take a screenshot of your score report and email it to admission [at] haverford.edu.
 Please note that we cannot process test scores submitted on a high school transcript.

 - Send them to us directly from the testing agency; Haverford’s testing codes are 2289 (SAT) and 3590 (ACT).

-- Have your counselor or other school official provide a copy of your score report by email (firstname.lastname@example.org) or by fax (610-896-1338).
+- Have your counselor or other school official provide a copy of your score report by email (admission [at] haverford.edu) or by fax (610-896-1338).

-Please note that official scores will be required for all enrolling students.
+Please note that for students who choose to submit standardized test scores, official scores will be required after enrollment.
 Official scores will be verified and discrepancies between self-reported scores and official scores may jeopardize your enrollment at Haverford.

 May I send in test scores after the application deadline?